 User-generated content (UGC) is every piece of content regarding your brand that has not been created by your marketing team but by online users and brand customers.
-It can be in the form of testimonials, reviews on various platforms, blog post comments, social media posts involving your brand and products, forum posts and comments, photos, and stories.
+It can be in the form of testimonials, reviews on various platforms, blog post comments, social media posts involving your brand and products, forum posts and comments, photos, and user-generated TikTok videos and Instagram stories.

 UGC is very important for companies because it shows brands from the consumer’s point of view.
 People nowadays rarely dive into buying something without doing preliminary research.
 And what they will find convincing is not what you say about yourself, but what others share.

 Research shows that 79% of consumers said their purchasing decisions are impacted by UGC, compared to only 13% who said the same about brand-produced content.
 This, of course, doesn’t mean that you should ditch your inbound strategy and rely on reviews alone.
 But it shows that UGC carries a lot of weight with people and holds invaluable marketing potential.

 What’s more, UGC reflects your trustworthiness and can thus impact your performance in search.
 Since the Google E-A-T regulations are a key ranking factor now, you should make sure that your online reputation is in line with your business goals.
 Otherwise, you might seem untrustworthy, which is bad enough and can also hurt your ranking and compromise your SEO and marketing efforts.